Wright becomes PDC world number one

 Last updated on .From the section Darts

-World champion Peter Wright has become the first Scotsman reach number one in the PDC word rankings.
+World champion Peter Wright has become the first Scotsman to reach number one in the PDC world rankings.

 The 51-year-old also becomes the oldest to hold the accolade for the first time, after he replaced Wales' Gerwyn Price at the top of the rankings.

-Wright became world champion for the second time in January when he defeated Matthew Smith 7-5 at Alexandra Palace.
+Wright became world champion for the second time in January when he defeated Michael Smith 7-5 at Alexandra Palace.

 Price had been the top-ranked player at the beginning of the year, taking over from Michael van Gerwen.